Dear Mr. Electrician: What do I need to do to ground a two-prong outlet? I want to replace the two-prong outlet with a three-prong outlet.

 Non-metallic cable, before it was called Romex, was made with and without a grounding conductor.
 If it has a grounding conductor, it is most likely smaller than the other conductors in the cable.

-You can easily check for a ground with a voltage tester before you remove the old outlet.
+You can quickly check for a ground with a voltage tester before you remove the old outlet.
 Put one lead of the voltage tester on the metal screw for the wall plate.
 Make sure there is no paint on the screw.
 Check for voltage by putting the other lead in one of the slots in the outlet.
 Then put it in the other slot.
 The smaller slot should be the live one, and the bigger slot should be the neutral.

 If one of those connections indicates that you have power, you probably have a grounded connection to the box.
 You can also use a pigtail light bulb socket to do this simple test.

-If the test indicates that you do not have a ground connection at the electrical receptacle outlet’s location, see down below about adding a grounding wire or using Ground Fault Circuit Interruptor receptacle outlets (GFCIs) as a replacement.
+If the test indicates that you do not have a ground connection at the electrical receptacle outlet’s location, see below about adding a grounding wire or using Ground Fault Circuit Interruptor receptacle outlets (GFCIs) as a replacement.

 Treat the wires as though they were still alive with electricity when working on them.
-Just because the circuit breaker off does not mean that you cannot get an electrical shock, particularly through the neutral wire.
+Just because the circuit breaker is turned off does not mean you cannot get an electrical shock, particularly through the neutral wire.
 I suggest putting some electrical tape on the bare ends until you can attach them to a new three-prong outlet.

 You must take apart the receptacle by removing the wall plate first.
 Unscrew the center screw (Or upper and lower screws) counter-clockwise.
 Pry away the wall plate from the two-prong receptacle.
 The wall plate may be held onto the wall and/or the receptacle by many coats of paint.